-To get to the caves we sat in an open air trolley feeling like being at the Jurassic Park tour.
+To get to the caves you sit in an open air trolley, feeling like being part of a Jurassic Park tour.
 (We haven´t seen dinosaurs but huge spiders along the way.
 Yikes!)

 We were told that many of the caves are over several hundred feet deep.
-While walking around the caves I saw beautiful flowers and nature.
+While walking around the caves on concrete walkways, you can enjoy the sight of beautiful flowers and nature inside the park.

 If you like nature, caves and geological treasures the Camuy Caves in Puerto Rico are a great spot for you.
 I liked the place a lot.